cavonac/cavonac/README.md

 Welcome to my GitHub profile's README

 # Introduction
-I am a seasoned professional with over a decade of experience in software product development, specializing in quality assurance and solution creation.
+I am a seasoned Information Technology professional with over a decade of experience in software product development, specializing in quality assurance and solution creation.
 With a passion for innovation, I actively explore the realms of AI, Azure Development, and team leadership.
 My journey is marked by a diverse skill set, ranging from a proficiency in operating systems like UNIX to Windows Datacenter to an adeptness in managing networking setups, including LANs, WiFi, and secure gateways.

 # Accomplishments
 Here are some of my accomplishments as a software developer (SDE) or software developer in test (SDET) at Microsoft and beyond: